KWeatherwalks/KWeatherwalks.github.io/_posts/2020-11-17-christina-high-schools-oos.md

 I know what you're probably thinking.
 Why is this white cisgender man doing an analysis involving race?
 I have asked myself this same question over the past couple weeks as I worked on this project.
 My discomfort, and possibly yours, is why I feel obligated to state my beliefs outright in saying black lives matter.
 Full stop.
 What I have learned about our country's history and policies in the past few years has upset me as much as it has galvanized.
 I hope you feel the same.

 ## References

-[1]: https://data.delaware.gov/Education/Student-Discipline/yr4w-jdi4 "Student Discipline Data on the Open Data Portal"
+[1]: https://data.delaware.gov/Education/Student-Discipline/yr4w-jdi4 "Student Discipline Data on the Open Data Portal" {:target="_blank"}

 [2]: https://support.socrata.com/hc/en-us/articles/202949268-How-to-query-more-than-1000-rows-of-a-dataset